Health Services Organization and Policy PhD Program

 - Researchers in contract research firms such as RAND, Medstat, Mathematica, and Abt Associates, Inc.

 We will only be able to review completed applications.
 You must also be sure to indicate the intended cognate you are applying for on your application.
-Since transcripts and test scores may take several weeks to arrive, it is highly recommended that you apply early.
+Since transcripts may take several weeks to arrive, it is highly recommended that you apply early.
 Admitted applicants are typically notified about their admission in February.
-Admitted applicants will be invited to come to a visit day in March, where they will have an opportunity to meet with faculty and students.
+Admitted applicants will be invited to attend a visit day in March, where they will have an opportunity to meet with faculty and students.

 - we typically receive more than 70 applications each year from very qualified and talented people.
 Each entering class consists of 5–7 students;

-- the admissions decision is based on a holistic review that puts weight on many factors, including: fit with faculty research expertise; academic background for the proposed cognate; letters of recommendation; competitive GRE scores; undergraduate GPA; and evidence of potential to be a productive researcher;
+- the admissions decision is based on a holistic review that puts weight on many factors, including: fit with faculty research expertise; academic background for the proposed cognate; letters of recommendation; undergraduate GPA; and evidence of potential to be a productive researcher;

 - and many of our applicants have a master's or professional degree with strong grades, and most have relevant research experience.
 (However, we do not require any degree beyond a bachelor's to be considered for admission.)

-The department will begin accepting applications for fall 2018 beginning in October 2017.
-Remember that applications and all supporting documents are due no later than December 15, 2017.
+The department will begin accepting applications for fall 2024 in September 2023.
+Remember that applications and all supporting documents are due no later than December 1, 2023.

 Visit the Rackham Graduate School site for details on the application process.
 Additional information for individuals with